ImmortalPie/ComfyUI-PonySwitch/README.md

 The PonySwitch node is a custom node for ComfyUI that modifies prompts based on a toggle switch and adds configurable pony tags.

-I found it cumbersome switching the pony tags in the prompt between Pony based models and Sdxl based models.
+I found it cumbersome switching the pony tags in the prompt between Pony based models and SDXL based models.

 I had a group of nodes that did the same thing but wanted it to be neater so I have created this.